d-oliveros/nest/README.md

 ### Todo

+  * engine.stop() method.
+Currently, there's no way to stop the engine once it starts.
   * Implement Tor (https://github.com/d-oliveros/node-tor-nightcrawler)
   * Number of workers based on number of cores / memory
   * Better documentation